Graham Canty

 Graham Canty (born 23 July 1980) is an Irish Gaelic footballer who played as a centre-back for the Cork senior team.

-Born in Bantry, County Cork, Canty arrived on the inter-county scene at the age of seventeen when he first linked up with the Cork minor team, before later joining the under-21 side.
-He made his senior debut in the 2000 championship.
 Canty went on to play a key role in defence for over a decade, and won one All-Ireland medal, four Munster medals and one National Football League medal.
 An All-Ireland runner-up on two occasions, Canty captained the team to the All-Ireland title in 2010.

 Canty represented the Ireland team in the International rule on a number of occasions throughout his career, claiming three winners' medals in the process.
 He was also a regular on the Munster inter-provincial team.
 At club level Canty won one championship medal with Bantry Blues.

 Throughout his career, Canty made 61 championship appearances for Cork.
 He announced his retirement from inter-county football on 1 November 2013.

+Early life

+Born in Bantry, County Cork, Canty arrived on the inter-county scene at the age of seventeen when he first linked up with the Cork minor team, before later joining the under-21 side.
+He made his senior debut in the 2000 championship.